 - Study resources (textbooks, videos, audio tapes)

 - Study guides and handouts

 The Learning Commons is student focused and attempts to accommodate all student needs.
 The Learning Commons encompasses both a Mathematics Center and a Writing Center, in addition to other types of tutoring.
-In addition to regular services, the Learning Center attempts to find a tutor or schedule a study group for a particular class at students’ requests.
+In addition to regular services, the Learning Commons attempts to find a tutor or schedule a study group for a particular class at students’ requests.
 The Learning Commons is open Monday through Friday, with evening hours Monday through Thursday.
-Call 505.925.8900 to schedule an appointment.
+To schedule and appointment, please call 505.925.8900.